sightsdev/sights/README.md

 ### `websocket_process.py`
 This isn't too important.
 It just provides a template for the SensorStream and ControlReceiver classes to inherit from.
 It establishes the WebSocket connection for each process.

+## Configuration file options

+Configuration files contain the following options:

+### `network`
+`ip`

+The ip address of the robot (e.g. 10.0.0.3).
+The WebSocket server and client will attempt to bind to this address.

+### `control`

+`default_gamepad_speed`

+Default gamepad speed option between 1 and 8.

+`default_keyboard_speed`

+Default keyboard speed option between 1 and 8.

+### `servo`
+>_Note: This may be renamed in the future to `motors`._

+`type`

+Type of servo connection to use.
+Available options:
+- `dynamixel` for Dynamixel AX series servos
+- `serial` for Sabertooth motor controllers
+- `virtual` for a virtual servo connection (for testing)

+`port`

+Serial port to connect over (e.g. `/dev/ttyACM0`).
+Not required for virtual connection.

+`baudrate`

+Baudrate to connect to the specified serial port with.

+### `cameras`

+For each camera, if the `enabled` option is set, it will be shown on the interface.
+The port that the interface will attempt to load the camera stream from is defined in the `port` option.
+Note that these settings don't modify the Motion settings, and are meant to be set to whatever has been set in the relevant Motion config files.

+### `sensors`
+Each sensor will have _at least_ an `enabled` option, to enable the sensor, and a `frequency` option which defines (in seconds) how often the sensor is polled.

+Some sensors will have an additional `address` option to set the I<sup>2</sup>C address.

+### `debug`
+`print_messages`

+Print any messages received from the interface to the console.